 This Batman pinball demonstrates the following tropes:

-- Adaptation Expansion: The Scarecrow is much more prominent here than in The Dark Knight.
+- Ascended Extra: The Scarecrow is much more prominent here than in The Dark Knight.

-- Bank Robbery: "Joker Multiball" starts with Joker's gang robbing the bank.
+- Bank Robbery: "Joker Multiball" starts by showing Joker's gang robbing a bank.

 - Bat Signal: Played straight, as the bat signal on the playfield lights up to indicate the "Bat Signal Challenge" and "Gotham City Multiball".